djangify/ebuilder/README.md

 - Robots.txt with AI bot support
 - Canonical URLs on all pages

+**eBuilder is software you run yourself.** Once it’s installed, it’s yours.
+You can:

+- host it anywhere
+- move it anytime
+- own your database, files and user data

+This project exists for creators and businesses who are tired of renting their livelihood.

 ### ⚙️ **Technical Features**
 - Docker-first distribution
 - SQLite by default (with WAL mode for performance)